HackerYou/HYFallBootcamp2014/1-HTML-CSS/05-css_selectors.md

 `<blockquote>Some quote</blockquote>` &rarr;`blockquote { ... }`

 ### Getting more specific with CSS Selectors
 The above is great, but what if we do not want to apply a style to every h2 element on the page?
-What if one of them is a different size, font or colour than the rest?
+What if one of them is a different size, font, or colour than the rest?

 To do this, we need to get a little more specific with our selectors to only pick the elements we do want.
 Remember **attributes**?
 We will be using the **class** and **id** attributes here.